Signal Processing for Haptic Surface Modeling: a Review: Open Research Directions

-To quantitatively evaluate the results obtained and compare them with other works, various metrics have been employed.
-Other than the standard classification metrics, such as \textit{Classification Accuracy}, \textit{Classification Precision}, \textit{Recall}, \textit{F1-score}, mean Average Precision (mAP) and rank@, an haptic-specific metric \textit{L2 distance} aims at measuring the distance between the feature vectors extracted by two instances from different data sources.

-\paragraph{\textbf{Cross-modal generation}} refers to the creation of content in one sensory modality based on the information gathered from another one.
+\paragraph{\textbf{Cross-modal generation}} It refers to the creation of content in one sensory modality based on the information gathered from another one.
 This process involves translating the haptic information of a surface across different types of media.
 Recently, this task has gained popularity in many real-world applications, since it allows to collect data in one modality and to transfer the information to different ones.
 From the haptic perspective, cross-modal generation can be applied to generate vibro-tactile acceleration signals from other types of data, such as texture images \cite{cai2021visual, li2021research, cai2022gan, cai2022multi, fang2024bidirectional, xi2024cm}.
 Another approach involves mapping acoustic and acceleration signals, exploiting their similarities \cite{gao2023objectfolder, zhan2023method}.
 Furthermore, visual and acoustic domains can also be combined \cite{song2023cross}.
 Another data type widely employed in literature for the cross-modal generation task is the haptic map, which enables the usage of computer vision algorithms to map RGB images into haptic data \cite{lee2019touching, gao2023objectfolder, yang2023generating, dou2024tactile, fang2024bidirectional, yang2024binding}.
-The most common metrics include \textit{Structural Similarity Index Measure} (SSIM), \textit{PSNR}, \textit{RMSE}, \textit{MAE}, \textit{Fréchet inception distance (FID)}, and \textit{L2-distance}, which assess the quality of the generated samples and the difference from the ground truth.
-In addition to these, many authors employed non-standard metrics.
-In \cite{yang2023generating}, the authors introduce the \textit{Contrastive Visuo-Tactile Pre-Training (CVTP)} metric, a cosine similarity that evaluates the distance between visual and tactile embeddings, obtained within a contrastive learning framework. \textit{Material Classification Consistency (MCC)} \cite{yang2023generating, yang2024binding} is another evaluation strategy that is gaining popularity.
-This method consists of using a material classifier trained on ground truth samples to classify the cross-generated samples and check whether they correspond to the proper class.
-In \cite{gao2023objectfolder}, the \textit{STFT-distance} and \textit{Envelope Distance} metrics are introduced to evaluate the distance between the ground truth and the spectrograms or signals predicted.
-Furthermore, in \cite{gao2023objectfolder}, the authors assess the quality of the samples generated within the audio-tactile generation task by taking into account also the perception similarity.
-To do this, they employed the \textit{CDPAM} metric, defined in \cite{manocha2021cdpam}.